Z80-Retro/Z80-Retro-Manual/Z80-RETRO-MEMORY.md

 from address 0x100 that read will be made against address 0x28000 + 0x100 =
 0x28100 in the SRAM device.
 The CPU has no idea that happened as from its perspective it wants to read 0x100.
-The memory select logic is deciding which bank of memory in the SRAM range to retreive that data from.
+The memory select logic is deciding which bank of memory in the SRAM range to retrieve that data from.

 ## The BANK Selection Logic

 Address lines 15 - 18 on the SRAM chip provide the memory division down to 16x32K banks.
-These 4 address lines are driven by 4 or gates where each line is or'd together with A15 from the CPU.
-Thus, if the CPU is requesting data from the high half of memory (0x8000 - 0xFFFF), A15 will be a 1 and and a 1 OR x is always = 1.
+These 4 address lines are driven by 4 or gates where each line is ORed together with A15 from the CPU.
+Thus, if the CPU is requesting data from the high half of memory (0x8000 - 0xFFFF), A15 will be a 1 and a 1 OR x is always = 1.
 In this case, all 4 lines 15-18 on the SRAM chip will be ones and that maps to the address range 0x78000 - 0x7FFFF (or bank 15)

-In the case where the CPU is requesting something from the low half of memory (0x0000 - 0x7FFF) then the other half of those OR Gates will determin which of the SRAM address lines 15-18 are enabled and so a bank is selected.
+In the case where the CPU is requesting something from the low half of memory (0x0000 - 0x7FFF) then the other half of those OR Gates will determine which of the SRAM address lines 15-18 are enabled and so a bank is selected.

 The GPIO OUT Latch (74HC374) holds the value for the bank selection bits in the